-\begin{proof} As a warm-up, let's explain the following, not very difficult issues, that will be useful later.
+\begin{proof} As a warm-up, let us explain the following, not particularly difficult issues, that will be very useful later.

-(a) Due to our assumption about the boundedness of Hardy's operator $\mathscr{H}$ on $X$ and $Y$, both spaces $CX$ and $CY$ are non-trivial (this easily follows from the definition of the Ces{\` a}ro space construction, however, this statement is also a form of Hardy's inequality, which in its qualitative version can be written as an inclusion; cf.~\cite[p.~1]{Ben96} and \cite[pp.~19--21 and 147--159]{KMP07}).
+(a) Due to our assumption about the boundedness of Hardy's operator $\mathscr{H}$ on $X$ and $Y$, both spaces $CX$ and $CY$ are non-trivial (this easily follows from the definition of the Ces{\` a}ro space construction, however, this statement is also a form of Hardy's inequality; see~\cite[p.~1]{Ben96} and \cite[pp.~19--21 and 147--159]{KMP07}).

-(b) If a K{\" o}the sequence space, say $Z$, has the Fatou property then the Ces{\` a}ro space $CZ$ as well as the Tandori space $\widetilde{Z}$ have the Fatou property (see, e.g., \cite[Theorem~1(d)]{LM15a}; although, formally, the proof given in \cite{LM15a} covers only K{\" o}the function spaces, it works just as well for their sequence counterparts).
+(b) Let $Z$ be a K{\" o}the sequence space with the Fatou property.
+Then both spaces $CZ$ and $\widetilde{Z}$ have the Fatou property (see, for example, \cite[Theorem~1(d)]{LM15a}; although, formally, the proof given in \cite{LM15a} covers only K{\" o}the function spaces, it works just as well for their sequence counterparts).

 (c) Both spaces $\widetilde{Z}$ and $CZ$ are order continuous provided $Z$ is an order continuous K{\" o}the sequence space (this is a direct consequence of Lemma~\ref{LEMMA: OC w Tandori} and a nearly direct consequence of Lemma~11 in \cite{KT17}; cf. the proof of Proposition~5.1 in \cite{KKT22}).